 - optional: construction paper (if you aren't using the templates)

-- Paint each of the three coffee cans a different color (I chose red,
+- Paint each of the three coffee cans a different color (I chose red, green and yellow).

 - Let dry.

 - Print the template of choice.

 - If using the B&W template, use markers, pencil crayons, stickers or paints to decorate the wings, mouths and eyes as you see fit.